"The danger of the far-right is still around," French Prime Minister says

 The National Front came in third after the second round of voting in the previous regional elections in 2010, and third in the most recent legislative elections in 2012, earning the party two seats in the National Assembly.

-In May last year, the party caused shockwaves when it came up top in France’s European elections with 25.41% of the vote – enough to win 23 seats in the European Parliament.
+In May last year, the party had unprecedented success in France’s European elections, winning 25.41% of the vote – enough for 23 seats in the European Parliament.

 CNN’s Jim Bittermann, Catherine E. Shoichet and Kevin Wang contributed to this report.